 2015 — 2016: UnitedHealthcare joined the exchange in Connecticut for 2015, bringing the total number of participating insurers to four: ConnectiCare, Anthem, Healthy CT, and UnitedHealthcare.
 All four continued to offer plans in 2016, although ConnectiCare gained market share in 2016—covering about 53 percent of the exchange’s enrollees—while the other insurers’ market share shrank that year.

-2017: Insurer participation dropped to just two carriers—Anthem and ConnectiCare—as of 2017.
-Those two insurers have continued to offer plans ever since, and will do so again in 2021.
+2017: Insurer participation dropped to just two carriers—Anthem and ConnectiCare Benefits—as of 2017.
+Those two insurers have continued to offer plans ever since.

 UnitedHealthcare exited Access Health CT at the end of 2016, as was the case in most of the states where they had offered plans.
 But they only had 1,477 enrollees in the individual market through Access Health CT, and just 124 people covered under small group plans through the Access Health CT SHOP exchange.
 Their market share was dramatically smaller than the other three carriers that offered plans in 2016.

 But HealthyCT also exited Connecticut’s market at the end of 2016, and their exit had a more significant impact.
 HealthyCT had escaped the initial wave of CO-OP failures in the fall of 2015, but when it was determined that they would owe $13.4 million in risk adjustment payments in 2016, it became evident that they could not remain solvent.